cybardev/resumake/README.md

 #### Using GitHub Actions

-**Automatically generate your resume and publish it as a website**:
+Automatically generate your resume and publish it as a website:

 - fork this repo
 - navigate to your fork